 - The setting for William Shakespeare’s Romeo and Juliet.

-There are numerous other things to see in Verona, too.
+There are numerous other things to see and do in Verona with kids, too.

 Similar to the Colosseum in Rome, the Arena is one of the best-preserved ancient structures of its kind.
 Built in 30 AD, it seats 30,000 people (15,000 when a stage is used).
 You will probably see more of it in a few years time – the closing ceremony of the 2026 Milan-Cortina Winter Olympics will be held here.